SWEGroup39/GatorChatApp/API_Documentation.md

         - _**This assumes that the project has already been forked into a folder on your computer.**_
         - Open the command line/terminal and navigate to your repository folder using the ```cd``` command.
             - For example: ```cd C:\Users\[USER]\Desktop\SWE\GatorChatApp```
-        - Next, run the following command to have all of the branch's files be placed into your repository folder.
+        - Next, run the following command to have all the branch's files be placed into your repository folder.
             - ```git pull origin [BRANCH_NAME] ```
             - In this case, it is ```git pull origin Back-End-Branch ```.
         - The folder should now contain the API file.